Find a local pick your own farm here!

 • Ward Farms of Whitsett - Muscadines, grapes, gift shop

-• Windy Knoll Farm - Uses natural growing practices, apples, blackberries, chestnuts, eggplant, flowers, herbs or spices, Muscadines, grapes, pears, peppers, persimmons, tomatoes, Other fruit or veg,
+• Windy Knoll Farm - 2025 assumed permanently closed, Uses natural growing practices, apples, blackberries, chestnuts, eggplants, flowers, herbs or spices, Muscadines, grapes, pears, peppers, persimmons, tomatoes, Other fruit or veg,

 7149 Ludgate Road, Gibsonville, NC 27249.
 Phone: (336) 449-5029.
 Alternate Phone: (336) 447-0086.
 Email: angyal@elon.edu.
-Open: Hours and availability of crops to pick varies considerably; please call or email for current availability and hours.
+Open: UPDATE for 2025: Their website and/or Facebook page is gone or years outdated, Do NOT trust Google's AI, which mixes and matches info at random, and other websites never check or update their info; So call before you go, Does anyone have current information, are they still offering pick your own or are even open?
+If so, please write me; last reported hours were Hours and availability of crops to pick varies considerably; please call or email for current availability and hours.
 Directions: Windy Knoll Farm is located fours miles north of Gibsonville, one half mile east of NC Highway 61 north.
 Turn right onto Ludgate Road coming north from Gibsonville and our driveway and mailbox will be one half mile on the left.
 Turn left into the gravel driveway and continue one quarter mile to the farm.
 Click here for a map and directions.
 Apples are available beginning in July and tomatoes, peppers, and eggplants by mid July; Paw paws are ready by early to mid August; Muscadine grapes are generally available by the end of August; Chestnuts are available mid September and Japanese persimmons by the end of September;.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, only.
-Paw paws, Japanese persimmons, Jujube fruit, chi fruit.
-(UPDATED: May 12, 2018)
+Paw paws, Japanese persimmons, Jujube fruit, chi fruit. [ Click here to update the listing ]) (UPDATED: May 12, 2018)

 Randolph County